shakhscode/DataCleaningAndExploration-with-SQL-HotelBookings-dataset/README.md

 $$
 ```
 #### Way 2: Using Python Auto EDA libraries
-If we need to create a PL/SQL procedure for each task it will take a long time.
-So using the logic-"If I can do something easily, why should I work hard ?
+If we need to create a PL/SQL procedure for each task, again it will take a long time.
+Let's use the logic-"If I can do something easily, why should I work hard ?

 So rather than working hard lets work smart.
 Lets import the data set into Python IDE and using Pandas-profiling lets generate an automated EDA report.